 The Reichstag Fire Decree was only a temporary measure.
 Four weeks later, on March 23rd, the Nazis introduced the Enabling Act into the Reichstag.
 This short bill, containing five articles, effectively allowed Hitler and his ministers to govern without consulting or seeking endorsement from the Reichstag.

 Under the terms of the act, the chancellor and cabinet could rule by decree, bypassing the constitution, passing legislation and determining foreign policy, all without the legislature.

 The Enabling Act was presented as a five-year emergency measure, set to expire on April 1st 1937.

 The day before the Reichstag voted on the Enabling Act, Hitler appeared in the assembly and delivered an impassioned speech.
 In it, he promised to root out troublemakers in order to uphold and protect German Christian values.

 The Enabling Act was passed 444-94, gaining the two-thirds margin required.
 But the NSDAP had minimised opposition: it struck a deal with the Centre Party, then arrested or intimidated dozens of SPD and KPD deputies, preventing them from voting.

 Observers inside and outside Germany recognised the Reichstag Fire Decree and the Enabling Act as an opportunistic grab for total power.
 In Britain, one cartoon depicted Hitler as Nero, with Hindenburg whispering into his ear: “This is a heaven-sent opportunity my lad.
 If you can’t be a dictator now you never will”.

-2. The fire was condemned by leading Nazis as the work of communists.
+2. The fire was condemned by Hitler and other leading Nazis as the work of communists.
 In response, Hitler convinced Hindenburg to grant him wide-ranging emergency powers.